Skip to main content

 To create a webhook:

-1. At the bottom-left corner, click Account > Tools > Webhooks > Create Webhook.
+1. In the lower-left corner, click Account > Tools > Webhooks > Create Webhook.

-• In Webhook title, enter the name of the webhook.
+• In Name, type a name for the webhook.

 • In Applications, select the Applications in which you want the webhook to be available.

-• In Param type, set the parameter type.
+• In Param type, set the parameter type (string, number, boolean, or time).

 • In Param name, type the name of the parameter.